algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/assembly.md

 To call a "function" in assembly, you need to jump to its beginning and then jump back.
 But then two important problems arise:

-1. What if the caller stores data in the same registers that the callee does?
+1. What if the caller stores data in the same registers as the callee?
 2. Where is "back"?

 Both of these concerns can be solved by having a dedicated location in memory where we write all the information we need to return from the function before calling it.
 This location is called *the stack*.